Amit Kothari

 LangChain goes the opposite direction.
 Maximum flexibility through modular components: agents, tools, memory, custom chains.
 The architecture has matured.
 LangGraph 1.0 now provides durable state persistence, production-tested at Uber, LinkedIn, and Klarna.
 Server restarts mid-workflow?
 It picks up exactly where it left off.

 Does that mean LangChain is the automatic choice for complex work?
 Not quite.
 The flexibility still comes with real baggage.
 Dependency bloat is a persistent complaint: installing LangChain pulls in dozens of packages.
 Performance analysis comparing frameworks to direct API calls found measurably higher latency for simple requests.
 The overhead isn’t theoretical.
-For genuinely complex workflows, frameworks can actually perform better due to built-in optimizations, so the right call depends heavily on what you’re building.
+For complex workflows, frameworks can actually perform better due to built-in optimizations, so the right call depends heavily on what you’re building.

 When you should just build it yourself